cypress-io/cypress/packages/packherd-require/README.md

 with tests that relied on being able to patch/`sinon.stub` modules even after they were imported.

-In general I recommend doing this _properly_ via a tool like [proxyquire][proxyquire].
+In general we would recommend doing this _properly_ via a tool like [proxyquire][proxyquire].

 ## Env Vars